-When I joined ARDS CCE over three years ago, I was keen to put Columbanus to the fore.
+When I joined ARDS CCE over five years ago, I was keen to put Columbanus to the fore.
 I designed the new logo (three saints in a boat) and suggested we record a CD.
 With funding from my fellow partners, we produced a first CD, Shores of Strangford.

 Next, Ards CCE was booked to play Aviles Spain, associated with Columbanus through having a protected beach on which legend says he ran aground on the back of a whale.
 The idea grew that, like Columbanus, Ards CCE was bringing music and words to Europe and, although Columbanus never actually went to Spain, we featured him on the festival poster.
 If only Bangor had protected beach too.

 Following success in Spain, I suggested recording The White Dove CD.
 I wrote the song, which won a medal at the all-Ireland fleadh, and has aired on several radio programmes including BBC world service and BBC Ulster Downtown radio.

 The Ards CCE Folk Festival has been running for a few years.
 With its logo to the fore, it was a natural progression to rename the Festival, ‘The Columbanus Cross-Community Folk Festival’.
 Before this, Bangor had hosted the county fleadh so the festivals had kept the momentum rolling.
 We have recently had a massive boost on hearing that Bangor was to host the 2016 Ulaidh Fleadh (Ulster Festival) and, during my presentation to the Ulster Branch, Columbanus was highlighted as a draw for Europeans: we intend to focus on him.
 There have already been tee shirts, stickers, and posters issued during previous events.